Wiped and missing design files to cost worker $113,000

 Biddle had worked for West Auckland architectural design firm Gubb Design until he was dismissed for serious misconduct last September.

+Gubb Design Limited (GDL) director Darren Gubb told Open Justice Biddle was sacked for dishonesty matters.

-He did not return both his former employer's work documents and a hard copy file belonging to a client.
+The ERA said in its decision that action was taken after he did not return both his former employer's work documents and a hard copy file belonging to a client.

-The ERA had previously made compliance orders against Biddle, including that he return all files back to the firm by a date in early November last year, which he failed to do.
+The ERA had previously made compliance orders against Biddle, including that he return all files to the firm by a date in early November last year, which he failed to do.

-Neither did he engage in the Authority's process, apart from attending a preliminary case management conference last September.
+Neither did he engage in the ERA's process, apart from attending a preliminary case management conference last September.
 Consequently, the firm's evidence went unchallenged.

-Gubb Design Limited (GDL) Director Darren Gubb, along with the director of an IT firm engaged to forensically examine Biddle's OneDrive account, answered questions under oath or affirmation from the Authority and the design firm's lawyer.
+Gubb, along with the director of an IT firm engaged to forensically examine Biddle's OneDrive account, answered questions under oath or affirmation from the ERA and the design firm's lawyer.

 Biddle worked as an architectural designer for GDL on a salary of $85,000 a year.